typemill/docs/04-for-plugin-developers/02-documentation/02-field-overview.md

 ### textarea

-A textarea does not accept any html-tags or code, but it always accepts markdown.
-If you render textarea input as markdown, you should notify the user about this (use the label or the description for this).
+A textarea does not accept any HTML tags or code, but it always accepts Markdown.
+If you render textarea input as Markdown, you should notify the user about this (use the label or the description for this).

 ````
 forms: